MaterializeInc/materialize/doc/developer/platform-checks.md

 When you add new features or have SQL syntax changes, this can be handled in platform checks by comparing against the `base_version`.
 In a `Check` this can be done directly, see for example `UUID`: https://github.com/MaterializeInc/materialize/blob/fef9d6a00de4ff2bc6a92968470a2c88f85cab12/misc/python/materialize/checks/uuid.py#L17-L19
-For an action you have to pass the `base_version` parameter explicitly, see for example `UseClusterdCompute`: https://github.com/MaterializeInc/materialize/blob/fef9d6a00de4ff2bc6a92968470a2c88f85cab12/misc/python/materialize/checks/mzcompose_actions.py#L74-L97
+For an action you have to access the `scenario.base_version`, see for example `UseClusterdCompute`: https://github.com/MaterializeInc/materialize/blob/fef9d6a00de4ff2bc6a92968470a2c88f85cab12/misc/python/materialize/checks/mzcompose_actions.py#L74-L97